tjj9020/kinable/PROJECT_PLAN.md

                 * Provider metadata: `provider.name`, `provider.model`, `provider.features`
                 * Performance: `latency`, `timestamp`, `region`
             *   `BaseAIModelProvider` abstract class with shared functionality [COMPLETED - Refined canFulfill and rate limiting]
+                *   **Shared Policy/Retry Logic**: Implement common logic for retries (with exponential backoff) and error normalization within `BaseAIModelProvider` or a dedicated shared utility package.
+This avoids duplicating fragile retry logic in each concrete provider.
+                *   **Prompt Optimization**: Include mechanisms for prompt compression (e.g., stripping extraneous formatting) and dynamically setting appropriate `maxTokens` based on the task or model to optimize token usage.
             *   `OpenAIModelProvider` concrete implementation (initial provider).
 [COMPLETED - Uses real OpenAI SDK internally if no client injected, robust error handling, and rate limiting]
             *   `ConfigurationService` for managing provider configurations.
 [COMPLETED - Uses real DynamoDB for fetching and caching configurations]
             *   **COMPLETED**: `OpenAIModelProvider` uses the actual OpenAI SDK for its internal client when one is not injected.